-Grok Solutions, formerly known as Numenta, has created software which “finds complex patterns in data streams and generates actionable predictions in real time”.
+Grok Solutions (website no longer active), formerly known as Numenta, has created software which “finds complex patterns in data streams and generates actionable predictions in real time”.
 Its technology is based on “the biological principles of human intelligence, enabling unprecedented degree of adaptive learning and automated capabilities”.
 Grok is capable of completing complex tasks due to its machine learning algorithms which replicate the learning process humans undergo.

 Grok has been implemented in various companies for specific reasons.
 The way each company utilizes the software is dependent on the companies mission, but Grok is primarily used** to analyze streamed information to forecast demand for goods, manage energy usage more efficiently, or identify problematic patterns appropriately.

 If you have ever seen the film Limitless, this software draws comparisons to Bradley Coopers character who takes a mystery “pill” which taps into the other 80% of your brain which is normally rendered useless.
 In the movie, Bradley Cooper is able to recover all previous memories – any previous articles, photographs, conversations, or information of any sort from any point in his life – at any given moment.
 With this newfound ability he is able to process and store information at an incomparable rate and use relevant information gathered from strategic observations and inferences to single-handedly climb to the top of Wall Street in days, etc…